How to install KOSI as a user

 Installation Steps

-2. Download your desired version of KOSI .rpm file from our official download page https://kubeops.net/products/downloads/kosi-downloads-en
+- Download your desired version of the KOSI RPM from the official download page.

-3. Install the KOSI rpm on your admin node.
+Install the KOSI RPM on your admin node:

-path to rpm : the directory path in which the file is available.
+<path_to_rpm>with the directory path where the file is located. - Replace

 $KUBEOPSROOT Variable

-If you change the KUBEOPSROOT variable after installation, the deployment.yaml, the config.yaml and the plugins have to be copied manually.
+If you change the KUBEOPSROOT variable after installation, you must manually copy the updated deployment.yaml, config.yaml, and plugins.

 echo 'export KUBEOPSROOT=/home/<user>/kubeops' >> $HOME/.bashrc